-Create different booth configuration files in /etc/booth as shown in Example 4.2, "/etc/ booth/apac.conf" and Example 4.3, "/etc/booth/emea.conf".
-Do so either manually or with YaST, as outlined in Section 4.2.2, "Setting Up Booth with YaST".
+1. Create different booth configuration files in /etc/booth as shown in Example 4.2, "/etc/booth/emea.conf".
+Do so either manually or with YaST, as outlined in Section 4.3.2, "Setting up booth with YaST".

-- On the arbitrator, open the ports that are defined in any of the booth configuration files in /etc/booth. - 3.
+- 2. On the arbitrator, open the ports that are defined in any of the booth configuration files in /etc/booth. - 3.
 On the nodes belonging to the individual Geo clusters that the arbitrator is used for, open the port that is used for the respective booth instance. - 4.
 Synchronize the respective booth configuration files across all cluster nodes and arbitrators that use the same booth configuration.
-For details, see Section 4.4, "Synchronizing the Booth Configuration to All Sites and Arbitrators". - 5.
-On the arbitrator, start the individual booth instances as described in Starting the Booth Services on Arbitrators for multi-tenancy setups. - 6.
-On the individual Geo clusters, start the booth service as described in Starting the Booth Services on Cluster Sites.
+For details, see Section 4.5, "Synchronizing the booth configuration to all sites and arbitrators". - 5.
+On the arbitrator, start the individual booth instances as described in Starting the booth services on arbitrators for multi-tenancy setups. - 6.
+On the individual Geo clusters, start the booth service as described in Starting the booth services on cluster sites.

-4.4 Synchronizing the Booth Configuration to All Sites and Arbitrators
+4.5 Synchronizing the booth configuration to all sites and arbitrators